 Concerning the needs and expectations of interested parties, a thorough analysis was carried out to identify these parties and their expectations.
 Furthermore, our methodology states that inner and outer interested parties are to be informed and consulted.
-This updating is made via Management reports, which are made page 15 available to these parties either through INAPI's webpage or meetings.
+This updating is made via Management reports, which are made available to these parties either through INAPI's webpage or meetings.
 In addition to these reports and consultations, further information is gathered from our user satisfaction surveys to collect relevant data about their expectations of the content of the forms and their utility.

-Initial Report on Quality Management Systems by National Institute of Industrial Property (INAPI) of Chile January 21, 2021 ii) Our guidelines establish a methodology for identifying, analyzing and valuing risks and opportunities that may affect the attainment of the institutional strategic objectives.
+ii) Our guidelines establish a methodology for identifying, analyzing and valuing risks and opportunities that may affect the attainment of the institutional strategic objectives.